 - You might be losing out if your money is in a low interest savings account.
 Compare your interest rate to what you’d earn with a high yield savings account and see if you’re getting enough bang for your buck.

 - Learn about other savings options, such as CDs, money markets and more.
+A savings calculator can help you see how your money can grow over time.
 Taking charge of how you save is one of the best things you can do for your financial future.

 Photo credits: ©iStock.com/YinYang, ©iStock.com/asiseeit, ©iStock.com/XiXinXing